Estimated reading time: 5 minutes

 It is a good indicator that the student has listened and has probably communicated this information to their peers to get them on the same page.

-With so many people who haven’t developed active communication skills, it becomes a real advantage when one can do so from a young age.
+With so many people who haven’t developed active communication skills, it becomes a real advantage to do so from a young age.

 Let’s look at some common communication indicators which highlight in which spectrum the individual finds themselves.